Frederick Hutton (scientist)

 Captain Frederick Wollaston Hutton (16 November 1836 – 27 October 1905) was an English-born New Zealand scientist who applied the theory of natural selection to explain the origins and nature of the natural history of New Zealand.
 Whilst an army officer, he embarked on an academic career in geology and biology, to become one of the most able and prolific nineteenth century naturalists of New Zealand.

 Early life

 Frederick Hutton's biographical accounts assert that he was born at Gate Burton, Lincolnshire, on 16 November 1836, and by parish records was baptised there on 27 January 1837; the second son of the Rev. Henry Frederick Hutton and his wife Louisa Wollaston, daughter of the Rev. Henry John Wollaston.
 Paternal grandfather, William Hutton, was the owner of the Gate Burton estate.
 His signed military statement of services, however, records that he was born at Bracknell, Berkshire, England, on 16 November 1836.

-He received his early education through Southwell Grammar School, Notinghamshire, and, with a view to entering the Royal Navy, the Royal Naval Academy at Gosport, Hampshire.
+He received his early education through Southwell Grammar School, Nottinghamshire, and, with a view to entering the Royal Navy, the Royal Naval Academy at Gosport, Hampshire.
 After brief service as a midshipman in Green's Merchant Service, with three voyages to India in the Alfred, he went on to civil engineer studies at the applied science department of King's College London in 1854–55.